 “Word of mouth of other parents is very effective,” notes Hayes, “and you will hear the good as well as the bad.”

 Also key: Familiarize yourself with your state’s driving license requirements.
 Most states now have “graduated licensing” laws that phase in driving privileges over the course of one to two years.
 For example, drivers in the “learner”—also called permit or provisional—stage are only allowed to drive with an adult in the car.

 However, it’s important for parents to understand that states are not created equal when it comes to adopting “best practices” for graduated licensing.
 Some states are stringent, while others are much more lax.

 If you live in a more permissive state—one that, say, allows a permit at age 15—experts recommend you adopt the more restrictive approach for your own teenager.
 You can start with the National Safety Council’s recommendations for graduated driver’s licensing (which includes no permit before age 16).

 At the end of the day, teaching driving skills and building a safe, capable driver takes time—a lot of time—behind the wheel.

-“The only thing that removes your teen from that high risk group is experience,” says Ned Overbeke of Overbeke Driving School in Orange, Ohio.
+“The only thing that removes your teen from that high risk group is experience,” says Ned Overbeke founder of Overbeke Driving School.